List of Dragongate personnel: Roster

 This is a list of professional wrestlers who currently wrestle for Dragongate.
-This list also acknowledges which stable (referred to by Dragon Gate as "units") a wrestler is a part of – this is listed as it is considered by the company to be a vital part of Dragon Gate. "(L)" indicates the leader of the group.
+This list also acknowledges which stable (referred to by Dragongate as "units") a wrestler is a part of – this is listed as it is considered by the company to be a vital part of Dragongate. "(L)" indicates the leader of the group.
 Executive officers, referees and ring announcers are also listed.
+A large part of wrestlers went under separate classes in the Toryumon and Dragongate Trueborn systems, so their debut classes and year of official debut are provided (as does outsiders' debut classes or training schools).

-There are seven central units in Dragongate:
+There are six central units in Dragongate: